This is a flexible degree that prepares you for a career in research, the commercial sector or heritage management.

 Join a world-leading Department of Archaeology with an international reputation for excellence in teaching and research as you take thematic and skills-based options that integrate social and scientific techniques for a deeper understanding of the past.

-You will have access to state-of-the-art facilities including fully-equipped and dedicated laboratories for human skeletal remains and animal bone analysis, stable isotope analysis, microscopic suite (CAF) and an MA study room.
+You will also have access to advanced facilities including fully-equipped and dedicated laboratories for human skeletal remains and animal bone analysis, stable isotope analysis, microscopic suite (CAF) and an MA study room.
 Our analytical suite is extensive, allowing students to access a range of techniques for their research projects.

 Our assessments are varied, providing a mix of vocational and research opportunities, including: